U9 (Berlin U-Bahn): Final extension

-Background for this management is the intersection of planned U9-line and Wannseebahn immediately south of the station.
-In the 1970s, it has not been possible, Deutsche Reichsbahn in the negotiations on the railway line to come, the operation of the Steglitz station here an agreement.
-So as the sweeping system, the BVG considered behind the station for necessary not be created.
-In the west extending U10 there was not this problem, which is why the U9 has been carried out on the U10 route and provided with a reversing facility.
-When in January 1984 on the operation went right for the S-Bahn in West Berlin to the BVG, the chance to drive under the S-Bahn, without risking renewed problematic negotiations with the Reichsbahn offered.
-Since this condition was guaranteed from the perspective of 1984, only ten years (so long was the contract period), the mid-1980s the functionless tunnel was extended through under the railway embankment.
-A reversing facility or at least one part of it is not built into this piece—this should be done only in a further section of the tunnel.
+The background for this management decision lies at the intersection of the planned U9-line and Wannseebahn immediately south of the station.
+In the 1970s, negotiations with the Deutsche Reichsbahn regarding the railway line to Steglitz station proved unsuccessful.
+Consequently, the BVG did not create the necessary sweeping system behind the station.
+Unlike the west-extending U10, the U9 faced challenges, leading it to be routed along the U10 with a reversing facility.
+In January 1984, when the operation shifted to BVG, an opportunity arose to pass under the S-Bahn without reopening negotiations with the Reichsbahn.
+With this assurance, the functionless tunnel was extended beneath the railway embankment in the mid-1980s.
+However, a reversing facility, or at least a part of it, was not incorporated into this section, with plans to address this in a subsequent part of the tunnel.

 The section to Rathaus Stegliz was definitely opened on 30 September 1974, its construction began on 7 July 1969.

 The addition is from Leopoldplatz to Osloer Straße.
 It was opened on 30 April 1976, construction began on 6 November 1969.
 Since this was not feasible but due to the political situation, they let the U9 only to cross Osloer Straße/Swedener Straße construct.
 They were provided for two new stations: Nauener Platz, Turmstraße, and Osloer Straße.
 Until then, the U8 can be extended.
 This resulted in the situation that this tower station could be built without regard to existing underground services.
 It has also helped build a spacious, bright basement distribution, in which there are several shops and snack bars.

-Future extensions
+Planned extensions

-In the old 200 km it was planned to be extended via Filandastraße, Halskestraße, Lankwitz and Lankwitz Kirche, and may be planned to be extended to Lichterfelde Ring via Gallwitzallee, Blankenhainer Straße, Maximilian-Kaller-Straße and Hildburghauser Straße, directly planned to the Berlin external boundary area.

-The further northern extension was dropped after the fall of the Berlin Wall in favour of tram line M13.
 The route was suggested to go via Holzstraße, Wollankstraße and will be divided into two options: